 External beam radiation therapy involves a series of daily outpatient treatments to accurately deliver radiation to the cancer.

 - Painless radiation therapy treatments are delivered in a series of daily sessions.
-Radiation treatments take only a few minutes, but each session takes about half an hour to get checked in, change clothes, get into position and receive the radiation.
-For some conditions, radiation is given twice a day, with a four- to six-hour gap between treatments.
+Radiation treatments take only a few minutes, but each session takes about half an hour to get into position, have the accuracy of the alignment checked by IGRT and receive the radiation.
+For some conditions, radiation is given twice a day, with a six-hour gap between treatments.

 - Treatments are usually scheduled Monday through Friday, for five to eight weeks.
 However, your radiation oncologist may schedule your treatments more or less often depending on your cancer.